hashicorp/design-system/website/docs/components/form/textarea/partials/specifications/states.md

 - Readonly and disabled fields are not editable by the user.
 - Data in readonly fields gets passed to the form, while data in disabled fields does not.
-- If the user doesn't need to review the data, consider using a hidden field instead.
+- If the user doesn’t need to review the data, consider using a hidden field instead.
 - Use these fields sparingly.